 you will trade or sell?

 A: I try to keep my trade box page (my list of plates available for trade or sale) up to date, so look there if you haven't already.
 All of the plates I have available to the general public may be found there, or will be added shortly.
 Frankly, I've grown tired of I do have some additional, mostly newer plates that I will only trade or sell to fellow ALPCA members or other people I already know to be legitimate license plate collectors.
-If you meet that criteria, contact If you've spotted what you're searching for on one of my other web pages, you're probably looking at something
+If you meet that criteria, please If you've spotted what you're searching for on one of my other web pages, you're probably looking at something